The S/N of COS observations in calcos

 -independent illumination variations on each detector segment.
 These variations are now being corrected in calcos

 by applying a low-order flat-field correction (L-flat) that has been incorporated into the FLATFIELD reference file.
-The L-flat is shown in Figure 5.15
+The L-flat applicable to the original and second lifetime positions is shown in Figure 5.15

 and an example of the improvement obtained using the L-flat is shown in Figure 5.16